 I thought Miles Teller had a future when I saw his touching performance in 2010 drama "Rabbit Hole" at age 22.
 I figured he had a career when I saw him carry the lead opposite Shailene Woodley in Sundance romance "The Spectacular Now."
-And a year later, he's a rising star when I saw him hold his own opposite the mighty J.K.
-Simmons in Sundance opening night hit "Whiplash," which will be released by Sony worldwide.
+He is now a rising star who holds his own in Sundance prize winner and Gotham nominee "Whiplash," a stealthy contender for the Best Picture Oscar.

 He grew up in a family of music lovers and plays piano, guitar, saxophone and rock drums, and discovered acting in high school and went on to study theater at NYU.
 So he had some musical training going into "Whiplash," but he says he did get blisters on his fingers as he prepared to do some serious on-screen jazz drumming.
 (His director Damien Chazelle added fake blood during filming.)

-He wants to do a "Once"-style musical with Woodley, who he's worked with twice now.
-It's been a year since "The Spectacular Now" hit big at Sundance last year, and Teller admits he feels different this time around.
-Having shot "Divergent," "Get a Job," "21 And Over," "Project X" and the upcoming "That Awkward Moment" and "Two Night Stand," he's got some experience under his belt.
+He wants to do a "Once"-style musical with Woodley, who he's worked with twice now in "Divergent" and "The Spectacular Now."
+He's got some experience under his belt.
 "I feel like I belong," he says.